ramcodehub/bondly/document.md

 ## Database Schema

-The CRM uses Supabase (PostgreSQL) with the following key tables:
+The Bondly uses Supabase (PostgreSQL) with the following key tables:

 ### Leads Table
 ```sql